Charity Navigator Logo

 To make the world you envision a reality, approach your philanthropic efforts with a clearly defined strategy that advances these goals.
 Developing an annual giving strategy that will carry you through the year, but we recommend that you revisit the plan as needed to make appropriate adjustments as your life changes, current events develop, and you learn from your experiences.
 Of course, this advice is just as relevant in June as it is in January.
 Your giving year can start whenever you are ready.

-Be selective and intentional
+Be selective and intentional when choosing an organization

 Narrowing down which organizations you want to support is a big decision.
 Reactive donations to a cause or crisis that resonates with you bring excitement, satisfaction, and pride.
 We are often heartened by the outpouring of support for charities on our Give Now lists, but if you wish for your giving to be as impactful as possible, consider these steps: